softlab-ntua/bencherl/README.md

 ## Web interface (UI)

+The web interface can be used to view graphs for benchmark results stored in the `results` folder.

 ### How to start the web server that serves the web interface of the benchmark suite ###

 Use `bencherlui` with the `-u` (up) option to start the web server.

     $ ./bencherlui -u

+By default the web interface can be found at "`http://localhost:8001`".

 You can change the port of the web server in `ui/bencherlui/boss.config`.